Bitpainter75/FerrumPix/README.md

 Raw files from different cameras leave the sensor at different brightness.
 A switch adapts the base brightness to the camera model using reference values for over 200 models, so the same scene develops equally bright whichever camera took it.
 It is off by default - the values are measured rather than supplied by the manufacturers - and unknown models are left exactly as they are.

+A second switch turns the lens correction on or off as the default for new photos.
+It is on, because it does nothing at all unless there is measured data for the lens that took the picture.

 The last two sections are reference material: a full list of keyboard and mouse shortcuts for gallery, viewer and editor, and a *Technology* section listing everything FerrumPix is built on, with a link to each project and to its licence text.

 ## Technology